patrickoser/social-app/README.md

 reference for later.

 Working on:
+    Add the username of the posts creator, to the post, upon each posts creation.

 Currently:
     When userdata is pulled from firebase in Profile it grabs Everything associated with the usernames collection.
 When the users posts are being pulled/mapped in the Feed below they are not found.
 Posts are located in a seperate collection and there is no username/userId associating it with the user who created it.
 Add the username of the posts creator upon each posts creation.
 That way you can pull all the posts of one user at a time and populate their profile with only their posts.